kendalharland/Serpent/README.md

                               \|/
                                v

 Your sword will be muuccccccchhhh longer than this.
-I'm working on it :)
+I'm working on it
 """
 ```

 ###How to use

-- import serpent.py
+- Just import serpent.py at the top of your file

 ```
 import serpent
 ```

-- write some code
+- Then write some code

 ```
 #!/usr/bin/python